dominikg/svite/README.md

 Improves performance for reloads.

 When a reload request hits the dev server, vite runs transforms again. this option caches the result of the last transform and reuses it if the file was not modified.
 Uses more ram, less cpu and is a bit faster.

+### logLevel

+Set this to `'debug'` if you want to see more output, use `'warn'`, `'error'` or `'silent'` for less.
+This only applies to svites own logging.
+Logging of vite remains unaffected.

 ### svelte